dialoguebranch/dlb-examples/README.md

 This repository contains examples of valid .dlb scripts that may be used to test your applications or to learn how to use the Dialogue Branch Language.

 ## Structure
 This repository is structured like a DialogueBranch project, so that the root contains folders for the different supported languages.
-The `en` folder contains the .dlb scripts.
+The `en` folder contains the .dlb scripts (in English).

 ## Examples Included
  - basic.dlb - The first example you should check, showing the basics of structuring a Dialogue Branch script.